 In what formats can we find the polarizer?

-We can find the polarizers in almost any format, square, round, insertable and even in a roll-up format to insert them in the lights, because yes, we can also polarize the lights and manage to control the brightness in the objects, this is used a lot in advertising or portrait.
+We can find polarizers in almost any format, square, round, insertable and even in a roll-up format to insert them in the lights, because yes, we can also polarize the lights and manage to control the brightness of the objects, this is widely used in advertising or portrait.

-The square format is used to work with filter holders that, due to their construction or age, do not allow the use of another type of polarizer, and it may also be due to the type of lens (it does not accept filter holders).
+The square format is used to work with filter holders that, due to their construction or age, do not allow the use of another type of polarizer, and it may also be due to the type of lens (filter holders are not accepted).
 The most common size of this type of filter is 100x100 or 150x150.

-In addition, KASE has a special polarizer that combines the possibility of being used in a filter holder as if it were a degraded filter, but at the same time it can be rotated.
-How is this done?
+In addition, KASE has a special polarizer that combines the possibility of using it in a filter holder as if it were a gradient filter, but at the same time it can be rotated.
+How do you do this?
 Take a look at the following video.